DanEdens/MadTaskerTinkerbox/README.md

-# Fragmentarium

-Clipboard management and text snippet tools for Tasker.

-## Components
-- ClipGPT - AI-assisted clipboard processing
-- Clipboard - Core clipboard management functionality
-- SnippetManager - Tool for managing and organizing text snippets
-- HistoryTracker - Tracks clipboard history with advanced search capabilities
-- ContextAnalyzer - Analyzes text context for better snippet suggestions

-## Features
-- Clipboard history tracking
-- Smart text fragment extraction
-- Snippet categorization and retrieval
-- Integration with AI for context-aware processing

-## Usage
-Import these projects to enhance clipboard functionality on your Android device.

-# Tasker Projects
+# Mad Tasker Tinkerbox Projects

-A collection of automation projects for Android using Tasker.
+A collection of automation projects for Android using [Tasker](https://tasker.joaoapps.com/).
+This is a [Madness Interactive](https://github.com/DanEdens/madness_interactive) project.

 ## Projects